mrkeepfirst/Homework2/README.md

 # Homework2
-Homework2 Redesign one pahe website or single page website
+Homework2 Redesign one page website or single page website.